 Then add the best quality canned tomatoes that you can find (see Notes below), passing them through a food mill into the pot, enough to cover the meats entirely.
 (Some recipes call for tomato paste, but I find this makes the sauce too heavy.)
 Nestle a sprig or two of fresh parsley among the meats.
 Lower the heat, partially cover the pot, and let the sauce to simmer very slowly for at least 2-3 hours, until the sauce is thick and dark and very flavorful.
 Along the way, add your meatballs, which you will have fried separately in oil, and, if using, your pig’s foot or rolled pig’s skin.

-Ragù is best made a day ahead, but you can use it immediately if you like.
+Sunday Sauce is best made a day ahead, but you can use it immediately if you like.
 Extremely versatile, you can use it to dress any kind of pastasciutta—at Angelina’s place, it was usually spaghetti, linguine or rigatoni—or ravioli or for making lasagne.
 With pasta, serve pecorino cheese (not parmesan, whose delicate flavor would be overwhelmed by this robust sauce) for those who want it.
-This Columbus Day, we celebrated with linguine dressed with ragù, then the meats served as a secondo and a green salad, followed by fruits—an abbreviated modern version of the Sunday dinners of my childhood.
+This Columbus Day, we celebrated with linguine dressed with Sunday Sauce, then the meats served as a secondo and a green salad, followed by fruits—an abbreviated modern version of the Sunday dinners of my childhood.

 Ragù, along with the meat that simmered in it, is also very good served with polenta, which may sound strange, since polenta is a northern dish, while this ragù is very much in the southern Italian tradition.
 But, in fact, polenta is not entirely unknown in the center and south of Italy.
 A dish called polenta con spuntature e salsicce, polenta served with spare ribs and sausages simmered in tomatoes, which tastes very much like this ragù without the meatballs, is a popular Roman specialty.
 And even Angelina, a daughter of the mountains near Benevento, made polenta to please my grandfather Lorenzo, who had fought against the Austrians in the First World War (later receiving a medal for valor in the Battle of the Vittorio Veneto) and acquired a taste for the stuff while up North…but that is a story for another day.

-The reader will probably have noticed that the recipe does not come with measurements.
 Like many traditional home cooks, Angelina never measured.
-But I find that using one package of around five or six sausages, as many ribs and meatballs, and one or two other meats if you like, plus two medium onions and two cloves or garlic, plus two large cans of tomatoes, will produce good results.
-But strict measurements are really not important—and the cook can fell free to adjust amounts as he or she likes.
+Strict measurements are really not important—and the cook can fell free to adjust amounts as he or she likes.
 After all, that’s one of the ways we home cooks can give on our dishes a personal ‘touch’.

 To make the meatballs, you use the same mixture of meats, bread, cheese, egg and aromatics that you will find described in the recipe for Angelina’s polpettone (meatloaf).
 But instead of forming a ‘loaf’ and stuffing it, use the mixture to make round balls and fry them gently in oil.
 They are wonderful eaten as is, but perhaps even better after simmering for an hour or so in the ragù.